 - It should be grammatically perfect.
 Not only does it enhances your essay’s clarity it also avoids a negative impression.

 - It should be neat.
-This is why it is important to first think about what you want to write before you start.
-Clearly picture in your head the order of things you want to write in your essay.
+This is why it is important to think about what you want to write before starting.
 This avoids scratching.

 - There should be continuity in your essay.
 Don’t jump from one point to another.
 Make your shifts seamless and smooth.
 Let there be a natural flow of points.
 This indicates clarity of thoughts.